dmytrovoytko/data-engineering-amazon-reviews/README.md

 ## 🚀 Instructions to deploy

 🙈 Oh, so many steps?!
-Please don't panic, they are all simple enough, that's why so many.
+Please take a deep breath to calm down, they are all simple enough, that's why so many.
 One step at a time.
-I did it, you can do it too!
-Let's go!
+I did it successfully many times to test it, you can do it too! **Let's go!**

+NB: and if you 'lost the track', you can always start from scratch - create new CodeSpace and go step by step.
+Good luck!

 - [Setup environment](#hammer_and_wrench-setup-environment)
 - [Download dataset and start PostgreSQL server](#arrow_heading_down-download-dataset-and-start-postgresql-server)